UBCMarsColony/ZZ-ARCHIVE-ARLK-masters/README.md

 *Project-Module_Project-Part_Function-Name(_Sample).codetype*.

 ### Folders
-Folders should be broken up into parts as well, to ensure code can be found as quickly as possible.
+Folders should be broken up into logical parts, to ensure code can be found as quickly as possible.
 For instance, the path to a CO2 Sensor file may be:

 *airlock-masters/sensors/co2-sensor/sensors-co2-data-reporting/sensors-co2-data-reporting*